Back in the day, VW's were everywhere and finding a decent used one for sale was no

 scare me away.
 To see if the clutch is shot, park so there's nothing in front of you, set the parking

-brake, depress the clutch and start the engine.
+brake, depress the clutch pedal and start the engine.
 Shift into 3rd, give it a little gas and gently

 let out the clutch.
 Then repeat the test with the transmission in 4th.
 The engine should

-10. Test Driving The VW
+10. Test Driving The Classic VW For Sale

 Drive the vehicle.
 If the shifter pops out of gear, you'll probably